-Today@Brown contains many of the important community news messages that students, faculty and staff traditionally have received from various offices via email — University budget information, funding and fellowship opportunities, new initiatives, important deadlines, compliance and policy guidance, etc. It also replaces Morning Mail as a daily digest for announcements and events around the campus community.
+Today@Brown contains many of the important community news messages that students, faculty and staff traditionally have received from various offices via email — University budget information, funding and fellowship opportunities, new initiatives, important deadlines, compliance and policy guidance, etc. It also replaced Morning Mail as a daily digest for announcements and events around the campus community.

-The future vision for Today@Brown is to create a daily digest that allows greater personalization and choice for the information you feel is most useful for you.
+The vision for Today@Brown is to create a daily digest that allows greater personalization and choice for the information you feel is most useful for you.
 To build it, Brown is taking a phased approach that allows the entire campus community to help shape it.

-1st Release of Today@Brown
+1st Release of Today@Brow: Initial Launch

 - Begin to reduce the large number of emails that students, faculty and staff receive daily.